U.S. flag

 • Eval of aspiration risk & nutritional status

-• Consider eval for gastrostomy tube placement in patients w/dysphagia &/or aspiration risk.
+• Consider eval for gastrostomy tube placement in affected persons w/dysphagia &/or aspiration risk.

 Eyes/Vision Ophthalmologic evalTo assess for ↓ vision, abnormal ocular movement, strabismus